-Each splav has a distinct personality – usually characterized by its music.
-There’s truly something for everyone.
-Finding just the right splav is challenging, but local “splav guides” are available to help.
-For those “who want to be seen, fashionable splavs blast international pop music; casual splavs play Serbian folk music; and cool hipster splavs are known for spinning underground music”.
+Each splav has a distinct personality – usually characterized by music.
+There’s something for everyone.
+Finding just the right splav is challenging, but local guides can help.
+For those “who want to be seen, fashionable splavs blast international pop music; casual splavs play Serbian folk music; and hipster splavs spin underground sounds”.

-The Sava was former Yugoslavia’s “largest national river connecting three capitals – Ljubljana, Zagreb, and Belgrade”.
+The Sava was former Yugoslavia’s “largest national river connecting three capitals – Ljubljana Slovenia, Zagreb Croatia, and Belgrade”.
 The Sava meets the Danube at Ušće in the center of Belgrade.
-Great and Little War Islands are directly at the confluence of the two rivers.
+Great and Little War Islands are directly at the confluence of the two famous rivers.

 The Drina River is the “most famous body of water in the Balkans”.
 It forms a border between Serbia and Bosnia-Herzegovina.
 The Drina became famous in 1945 with Yugoslav novelist Ivo Andrić’s Nobel-Prize-winning novel The Bridge on the Drina.

 After Rio de Janeiro and Istanbul, Belgrade is third among world cities with the most beautiful locations.